Home Heat Pump Guide

 Many LPG customers are tied to their supplier through tank rental agreements, making it difficult or impossible to shop around for better gas prices.
 This is a significant disadvantage — you are effectively a captive customer.

 Switching to a heat pump breaks this dependency entirely.
 You buy electricity from the open market, where you can switch supplier, negotiate rates, and take advantage of competitive tariffs.
-Many energy suppliers now offer specific heat pump tariffs with lower unit rates during off-peak hours.
+Combined with solar panels, you can generate your own electricity and reduce costs even further.

 Environmental Impact